ReneBorjaJr/SQL_HW1/README.md

 -- Self-Joins
 -- Joins a table to itself.
-Useful for hierarchical data or comparing rows within the same table. mysql> SELECT *
+Useful for hierarchical data or comparing rows within the same table.
+-- ANALOGY:
+-- Imagine you have a list of employees, and you want to find out who supervises whom.
+-- You essentially need to compare the employees' list with itself to find the supervisors.

+mysql> SELECT *
     -> FROM customers AS a
     -> INNER JOIN customers AS b